Conimbad/Conimbad/README.md

 - 👋 Hi, I’m @Conimbad
 - 👀 I’m interested in ...
 Web frontend and backend development
 - 🌱 I’m currently learning ...
-PHP programing language
+Laravel and Inertia programing language
 - 💞️ I’m looking to collaborate on ... some open source GNU/Linux system
 - 📫 How to reach me ... my twitter @m_escobedom